YourCourts Member Support Center Court and Resource Reservation Management software

 If you enter an incorrect email or password, the system will display an error message and take you back to the login screen.

 You may also get an error message informing you that your account is locked.
 This typically happens if you enter the wrong email/password combination too many times.
-If this occurs, you can use the Forgot Password feature described below or you can contact your Club administrator.
+If this occurs, you can use the Forgot password feature, or you can contact your club or community administrator for help.

-It's very possible that you may belong to multiple clubs or communities that are all using YourCourts for their reservations.
+It's quite possible that you might belong to multiple clubs or communities that are using YourCourts for reservations.
 That's no problem and the YourCourts system handles that very easily.
-There are two methods that you can choose from:
+There are two basic methods that you can choose from to access each one:

-• The first method is to simply use the same email, but a different password for each account.
-When you enter the email and password, the system will know which account that is associated with and display that account for you to make reservations.
-This is simple but has the downside of having to remember two separate passwords.
+• The first method is to use the same email for all your accounts, but a different password for each one.
+When you enter your email and one of your passwords, the system will know which account is associated with that password and display that account for you to make reservations.
+This is simple but has the downside of you having to remember multiple passwords.

-• The second, and preferred method, is to use the same email and same password for each club account.
-If you do this, when you go to log in, the system will ask you which club you want to access.
-This way, you won't have to remember two separate passwords.
-You can change your password once you’re in the system by going to your profile and changing them to the same password.
-This works well, regardless of the number of clubs the member belongs to.
+• The second, and preferred method, is to use the same email and same password for each account.
+If you do this, when you log in, the system will ask you which account you want to access.
+This way, you won't have to remember two separate passwords and you can also easily switch between them using the "Switch Accounts" menu option accessible by clicking your name in the upper right corner of the screen.
+This approach works well, regardless of the number of clubs the member belongs to.

 Staying Logged In